fluxcd/flux2/docs/get-started/index.md

 commits the manifests for the Flux components to the default branch at the specified path.
 Then it configures the target cluster to synchronize with the specified path inside the repository.

+!!! hint "Deploy Key"
+    The bootstrap command creates a ssh key which it stores as a secret in the Kubernetes cluster.
+The key is also used to create a deploy key in the GitHub repository.
+The new deploy key will be linked to the personal access token used to authenticate.
+Removing the personal access token will remove the deploy key.

 If you wish to create the repository under a GitHub organization:

 ```sh